An abbreviation for the State Court Administrative Office.

 To deliver documents to an interested person according to Michigan Court Rule 5.105.
 See Proof of Service.

 The court will use the term "small estate" to define a certain type of estate which is commenced by a Petition and Order for Assignment (PC 556).
 The value of the assets must not exceed a certain dollar amount.
 That value varies depending on the year of death.
-That amount is $15,000 if the decedent died before 2001; for dates of death from 2012 to present the amount is $21,000.
+That amount is $15,000 if the decedent died before 2001; for dates of death in 2014, the amount is $22,000.

 If the date of death value of decedent's property minus the funeral and burial expenses is less than the above value, it may qualify as a small estate.